sunny-aguilar/python-dsa/educative/class-01/notes.md

 - we must compare algorithms for the same input size
 - we must consider all possible inputs of the given size

-We assume a hypothetical computer on which some primitive operations are executed
+We assume a hypothetical computer on which some primitive operations are executed.
+We consider a specific input size n.
+We then count the number of operations executed by an algorithm for a given input.

 ## 2. Intro to Asymptotic Analysis and Big O